 Degree Candidate Privileges

-A number of privileges—including academic and research advising support, priority registration (before the general course taker population), payment plans, Harvard Summer School tuition discounts, and student clubs—can help deepen your Harvard experience and support your personal and professional development.
+A number of privileges—including academic and research advising support, priority registration (before the general course taker population), Harvard Summer School tuition discounts, and student clubs—can help deepen your Harvard experience and support your personal and professional development.
 Check out the Degree Candidate Privileges.

 Thesis, Capstone, and Internships Options for ALM Candidates